Doina Barbaneagra Shows Off Her Perky Booty In A Sexy One-Piece

 Her geotag indicated that her snap was taken in Vienna, Austria, although she did not specify exactly where.
 She appeared to be in a compound surrounded by tan walls.

-She posed for the photo by stretching out a horizontal pool of water and glancing at the camera.
+She posed for the photo by stretching out along a pool of water and gazing at the camera.
 It appeared she might have been relaxing on top of a dormant fountain, as the material beneath her looked to be full of tiny holes.

-It also seemed like the area may have been surrounded by an ornately designed fence, as the shadow looked to be reflected on the back wall.
+It also seemed like the area may have been surrounded by an ornately designed fence, as there was a shadow reflected on the back wall.

 Within seven hours of going live, Doina’s post had garnered over 15,200 likes and more than 140 comments.
-Hundreds of her admirers took to her comments section to marvel at her body and astounding beauty.
+Hundreds of her admirers took to her comments section to marvel over her body and astounding beauty.

 “Yas babe show of that Shine Brown tan,” wrote the ShineBrown account alongside a fire emoji.